Amirah Kassem: Press

 Amirah and her products have been featured on the cover of Bon Appétit, Refinery29, Food & Wine, and other publications.
-She has also made many guest appearances on television, including TODAY, The Tonight Show Starring Jimmy Fallon, Late Night with Seth Meyers.
-The Rachael Ray Show, The Drew Barrymore Show and Home & Family.
+She has also made many guest appearances on television, including TODAY, The Tonight Show Starring Jimmy Fallon, Late Night with Seth Meyers, The Rachael Ray Show, The Drew Barrymore Show and Home & Family.

 Art

 Amirah Kassem works frequently on collaborations with photographer Henry Hargreaves.
-Their work includes “Burning Calories” photo series, which is in a gallery in Venice, Italy as of November 2013.
+Their work includes “Burning Calories” photo series, which is in a gallery in Venice, Italy, as of November 2013.
 Kassem and Hargreaves also collaborated on a photo series in celebration of the Wu Tang Clan's 20th anniversary for the Wu Tang Brand.

-Amirah's work has also been featured in the Whitney Museum and Brooklyn Museum.
-In 2015, When the Brooklyn Museum celebrated Takashi Murakami, Amirah used 10,000 gumballs to create her own art installation, reinterpreting the Murakami flower.
+Amirah's work has also been featured in the Whitney Museum and the Brooklyn Museum.
+In 2015, when the Brooklyn Museum celebrated Takashi Murakami, Amirah used 10,000 gumballs to create her own art installation, reinterpreting the Murakami flower.

 Design

-In 2019, Amirah designed and launched a world-wide kitchen, table and food collection with Williams-Sonoma.
+In 2019, Amirah designed and launched a worldwide kitchen, table, and food collection with Williams-Sonoma.
 Her line of FLOUR SHOP kitchen and table wares was called "playful and chic" as well as a "refined rainbow" by Elle Decor.

 In late 2019, Amirah also designed and launched a home collection with Pottery Barn brands, mostly focusing on Pottery Barn Kids.
-The FLOUR SHOP collection was sold world-wide and included decor, bedding and tabletop items.
+The FLOUR SHOP collection was sold worldwide and included decor, bedding, and tabletop items.

 In 2020, Amirah designed and launched a Vans limited edition fashion line in both footwear and clothing.
-The FLOUR SHOP collection spans kids, women and men departments in footwear, clothing and accessories.
+The FLOUR SHOP collection spans kids, women, and men's departments in footwear, clothing, and accessories.

 Fashion

 Amirah Kassem began her career in fashion while attending FIDM.
 She started out working for 7 For All Mankind and Fred Segal.
 Eventually Kassem moved her way into high fashion through experiences at Interview Magazine and Karl Templer.
-She then moved to NYC, where she worked alongside Johan Lindeberg in the launch of BLKDNM.
+She then moved to New York City, where she worked alongside Johan Lindeberg in the launch of BLKDNM.